Dashticz/dashticz/docs/blocks/specials/weather.rst

   * - monochrome
     - | ``false``: Show colored icons (animated weather icons only)
       | ``true``: Show monochrome icons (animated weather icons only)
-  * - colors
-    - Object to color the animated weather icons.
-See below.
   * - showCurrent
     - Set to ``false`` to hide current weather (layout 4 only)
   * - showDetails